 I don’t like leaving things unpolished.
 (It’s part of the reason the first draft of A RAVENING FIRE took a year and a half to write.)
 So having a mounting pile of words that were nowhere near passable (much less polished) really began to eat at me.
 I began to think, "What if someone reads this and thinks it’s the best I can do?"

-In those moments, I’d force myself to remember that most first drafts are little more than steaming piles of freshly-flung monkey shit.
-This one just happened to be steamier than usual.
+In those moments, I’d force myself to remember that most first drafts are little more than steaming piles of monkey shit.
+This one just happened to be a little steamier.
 And now that the month is behind me, I can honestly say that while this draft has more than its fair share of dross, there are some truly inspired scenes (if I say so myself)—scenes I’m excited to flesh out and tighten.

 But for the moment, my 55,000 words will sit, steaming and unpolished, while I work on other things.
 For one, I put the second draft of A RAVENING FIRE on hold for the month of November and I’m eager to get back to it.
 After those edits are finished, and it’s been trundled off to my alpha readers, then I’ll return to this draft, most likely at a more leisurely 1000-word-per-day pace.